 The State passed legislation which established a mechanism for funding ad hoc post-retirement increases granted by the General Assembly to members retired under the State Employees' Plan, the New State Police Plan and the Judiciary Plan beginning in fiscal 1994.
 The mechanism allows the State to appropriate actuarially determined employer contributions to a separate Post-Retirement Increase Fund ("PRI") managed by the Pension Board.
 The actuary uses the current actuarial assumptions, methods and population data to calculate the estimated additional liability resulting from the potential benefit increases.
 When the Legislature grants an ad hoc post-retirement adjustment, funds are transferred from this PRI fund on a monthly basis based on a five-year actuarial funding schedule to the appropriate pension plan from which the additional benefits are disbursed.
-For the fiscal year ended June 30, 2016, \$39.8 million was transferred to the appropriate plan.
+For the fiscal year ended June 30, 2019, \$11.3 million was transferred to the appropriate plan.

-During the last five years there have been three post-retirement increases granted by the General Assembly in fiscal years 2012, 2013 and 2015.
-As of June 30, 2016, these post-retirement increases have outstanding liabilities totaling \$59.2 million, which will be funded by the State and transferred to the appropriate plans over the remaining amortization periods.
+During the last five years there have been two post-retirement increases granted by the General Assembly in fiscal years 2013 and 2015.
+As of June 30, 2019, these post-retirement increases have outstanding liabilities totaling \$5.8 million, which will be funded by the State and transferred to the appropriate plans over the remaining amortization periods.

 The Pension Board adopts actuarially determined funding for the Post-Retirement Increase Fund.
-Funding for fiscal year 2014 was 1.51% of covered payroll.
 Funding for fiscal year 2015 was 1.66%.
 Funding for fiscal year 2016 was 2.07% of covered payroll.
-Funding for fiscal year 2017 is 1.56% of covered payroll.
+Funding for fiscal year 2017 was 1.56% of covered payroll.
+Funding for fiscal year 2018 was 0.54% of covered payroll.
+Funding for fiscal year 2020 is 0.27% of covered payroll.